Kalyani Sen: Second World War

 In 1943, during the Second World War, Sen joined the WAC(I).
 The following year she received the King's commission as Second Officer.
 In 1945, now an officer for the Women’s Royal Indian Naval Service (WRINS), she became the first Indian service woman to visit the UK, at the age of 28.
 Along with Chief Officer Margaret I. Cooper and second officer Phyllis Cunningham, their purpose was to carry out a two month study of training and administration in the Women's Royal Naval Service (WRNS), by visiting WRNS establishments across Britain.
 They arrived in the UK on 13 April of that year and attended a press conference that same day.
 Sen made broadcasts from the BBC in English and Bengali, and attended a ceremony at Buckingham Palace.
 She reported that "In India there is still a big prejudice against girls and women working with men… but the women are so keen to get into the Services that they are breaking it down."
 On 3 July 1945, they left the UK to return to India.
 At the time, her husband was serving with the Indian Army in Burma.

 Personal life

 During her course in political science in 1939, she married Captain (later Lieutenant-General) Lionel Protip Sen of the Baluch Regiment.
 Her first daughter, Radha, was born in 1941.
 In 1947, she gave birth to Mala.
 In 1953, her marriage to L. P. Sen ended in divorce.
+According to Farrukh Dhondy, she later married Tutu Bhagat and lived in a well-off part of Mumbai.